pamapa/callblocker/README.md

 ## Setup
-There are two ways to connect the callblock to your phone system, depending if your system is VoIP or analog.
+There are two ways to connect the callblock application to your phone system, depending if your system is VoIP or analog.

 ### Setup using Fritzbox with a IP-phone